rust-lang/book/second-edition/src/ch07-01-mod-and-the-filesystem.md

 We’ll start our module example by making a new project with Cargo, but instead of creating a binary crate, we’ll make a library crate: a project that other people can pull into their projects as a dependency.
-For example, the `rand` crate in Chapter 2 is a library crate that we used as a dependency in the guessing game project.
+For example, the `rand` crate discussed in Chapter 2 is a library crate that we used as a dependency in the guessing game project.

 We’ll create a skeleton of a library that provides some general networking functionality; we’ll concentrate on the organization of the modules and